Kikobeats/kikobeats.com/_posts/2024-03-12-digitalocean-droplets-benchmark.md

 DigitalOcean offers different kind of Droplets and I'm interested into find the sweet spot between money and performance.

+All these numbers are related to dedicated CPU builds.

 ## Methodology

 1. Create a DigitalOcean droplet for the desired droplet size.